danijun96/react-neighbourhood-map/README.md

 # React Neighbourhood Map

 The project is part of Udacity FEND Program.
 This is a single page app that allows you to search museums in Venice, Italy.
-In this project I used [Foursquare](https://developer.foursquare.com/) API to get list of the places and Google Maps API to display places on the neghborhood map.
+In this project I used [Foursquare](https://developer.foursquare.com/) API to get list of the places and Google Maps API to display places on the neighborhood map.

 ## Install and Run the app